Table of Contents

 Why CARF Stopped Being Optional

-Short answer: CARF accreditation is no longer a marketing bullet.
-For behavioral health operators in states like Florida and Pennsylvania, it is now a practical prerequisite for licensure renewal, payer participation, and survival of a federal investigation.
-Treat the survey report as a document a future regulator will read, because they will.
+Short answer: For behavioral health operators in states like Florida and Pennsylvania, CARF (or Joint Commission) accreditation now functions as a practical prerequisite for licensure, payer participation, and surviving a federal investigation.
+Treat the survey report as a document a future regulator will read.
+It is.

-Three times this year we were called for the first time when a state surveyor walked into a client’s office unannounced.
-The first question out of the analyst’s mouth was whether the program was CARF or Joint Commission accredited.
-The second was whether the most recent survey report was on file.
+Three times this year our team was called for the first time when a state surveyor walked into a client’s office unannounced.
+First question out of the analyst’s mouth: was the program CARF or Joint Commission accredited.
+Second: was the most recent survey report on file.
 The program had let its CARF lapse during a leadership change.
-The analyst flagged it, and the file moved up for review.
+The analyst flagged it.
+The file moved up for review.

 What CARF Surveyors Actually Cite

-CARF evaluates organizations across seven cross-cutting standards domains: Leadership, Strategic Planning, Input from Persons Served, Human Resources, Technology, Rights of Persons Served, and Accessibility.
-Inside those domains, the conformance ratings we see pulled down come from a short list of areas:
+Inside the ASPIRE to Excellence domains, the conformance ratings we see pulled down come from a short list of areas:

-• Health and safety drills.
+- Health and safety drills.
 Fire, severe weather, active threat, medical emergency.
 Documentation of the drill, the debrief, and the corrective action.
-Missing debriefs are one of the most common citations we see.
+Missing debriefs get cited constantly.

-• Personnel files.
+- Personnel files.
 Background checks, license verifications at hire and at renewal, TB testing, competency evaluations.
-One missing primary source verification can cost you a full conformance rating in the human resources standards.
+One missing primary source verification can pull down a full conformance rating in human resources standards.

 Operators sometimes assume CARF findings stay between the program and CARF.
 They do not.
-Many state licensing applications require you to submit the full survey report, not just the certificate.
+Many state licensing applications require the full survey report, not just the certificate.
 DDAP in Pennsylvania asks.
 DCF in Florida asks.
-When OIG or DOJ opens an investigation into a behavioral health provider, accreditation history is part of the document request.
+When HHS-OIG or DOJ opens an investigation into a behavioral health provider, accreditation history is part of the document request.

 Aligning CARF With ASAM 4 and Your Compliance Program

 The ASAM Criteria, 4th Edition reshaped how levels of care are defined and documented.
-The Fourth Edition reorders the dimensions such that consideration of readiness to change is integrated across dimensions and replaced by a new dimension, Dimension 6: Person-Centered Considerations.
-This new dimension considers barriers to care, including social determinants of health, patient preferences, and the need for motivational enhancement.
 CARF expects your clinical program description, admission criteria, continued stay criteria, and discharge criteria to align with a recognized placement framework.
-If your policy manual still references ASAM 3rd Edition language and your clinicians are documenting in ASAM 4 dimensions, surveyors will catch the gap.
+If your policy manual still references ASAM 3rd Edition language and your clinicians document in ASAM 4 dimensions, surveyors will catch the gap.

 What to Do in the 12 Months Before a Survey